Section 73 application to revise approved plans for a new house

 London Borough of Barnet

-In this case, our client wished to make a number of relatively modest changes to the design of a new house he was building for his family.
-We worked closely with the architect to prepare a revised drawings package and submitted a detailed supporting statement explaining why the proposed changes were acceptable in planning terms.
+In this case, our client wished to make a number of modest changes to the design of a new house he was building for his family.
+These were not fundamental alterations, but they went beyond what could reasonably be described as non-material.

 Need some advice on your planning or enforcement appeal?